-main tool for physicists in ts of solar radiation.
-Such ntification of chromophores rcinogenesis, pigmentation, ffects and circadian rhythms obtaining balanced views of, ve health effects.
-Thus, we it the most important spectra solar radiation are mediated D in skin.
-The fact that m black every time humans n origin northwards to less kin needs about six times kin to give enough vitamin D, indicates that some Sun exposure is healthy.
+Most of the positive effects of solar radiation are mediated via UVB production of vitamin D in skin.
+The fact that human skin has turned white from black every time humans have migrated from their African origin northwards to less sunny places, and that white skin needs about six times lower Sun exposure than black skin to give enough vitamin D, indicates that some Sun exposure is healthy.
 Evidently, optimal levels of vitamin D and UVB exposure need to be established for people with different skin types.
 According to one hypothesis the 'original' black skin colour was developed to protect folates in the blood against the high African UVB exposure rates.
 A brief review of different theories for the development of different human skin colours is included (see section 11).